WDFT-Berlin-January-2021/guides/git-workflow.md

     git pull origin master

-If you don't want to continue to work in your branch (e.g. that branch was created just for one feature) you can now just delete this branch and then create a new branch for the next feature
+### If you don't want to continue to work in your branch (e.g. that branch was created just for one feature) you can now just delete this branch and then create a new branch for the next feature

     git checkout master

     git branch -d <branch-name>

+### In case you want to keep on using your branch:

 We switch to our own branch that we just pushed to GitHub: